 On a subjectivist ontology, sometimes what-it's-likeness is organised into composite functional minds; and sometimes it's not.
 Over the aeons, thanks to the playing out of non-equilibrium thermodynamics (psycho-dynamics?!), certain information-bearing, self-replicating punctate patterns of what-its-like-ness ("genes") generate organised mind/brains/egocentric virtual worlds.
 Adaptive virtual worlds that are informationally sensitive to their local environment will serve as disposable vehicles for our genes' continued self-replication.
 The clonal 100% genetic identity - and consequent (technically selfish) cooperation - of the neuronal constituents our genes manufacture helps to sustain the illusion of the ontological primacy of persons - and personally-"owned" experience - rather than their constituent mind-dust.
 Maladaptive rather than fitness-enhancing misattribution of experience is characteristic of schizophrenia and other psychotically disturbed states.
 But in general the DNA regime offers only a remorselessly gene-moulded way of ordering experience.
 There will be others.

-FIFTH, surely it isn't seriously being maintained that atoms or, heaven help us, superstrings, n-branes etc, are conscious?
+FIFTH, surely it isn't seriously being maintained that atoms or, heaven help us, superstrings, branes etc, are conscious?
 For a start, they're simply too small.One can be travelling for miles through the open countryside.
 Then one wakes up in one's armchair.
-The prodigious expanses of one's recent dreamworld are quickly reinterpreted as the electrochemical firings of a few cubic centimetres of nervous tissue.
+The prodigious expanses of one's recent dreamworld are quickly reinterpreted as the electrochemical firings of a few cubic centimetres of nervous tissue inside one's transcendental skull.
 If there's a problem with panpsychism, it's not the issue of size.
 Well within the bounds of materialist orthodoxy, it may be conceded that the physically small can encode the phenomenally large.

 The naturalistic panpsychist will still wish to postulate a minimal size to the fundamental psychon, as it were, of subjectivity.
 After all, consciousness must be quantised strictly in accordance with the QM formalism if the rationale of the scientifically naturalised doctrine of panpsychism is to be preserved.
 Yet small, high-energy systems may conceivably exemplify intense subjective states no less than their large low-energy counterparts.